 RJC Member and Auditor training on the RJC Member Certification System is available by webinar for a range of time zones.
-Modules have been developed which provide an overview of the RJC system, implementing management systems, carrying out self assessments, preparing for verification assessments, and guidance on key issues for different sectors along the supply chain.
+Pre-rcorded modules have been developed and available below, which provide an overview of the RJC system, implementing management systems, carrying out self assessments, preparing for verification assessments, and guidance on key issues for different sectors along the supply chain.

 COP 2013: Recorded modules on the new Code of Practices are being added here.
 Sessions aim to cover key issues in more shorter, targeted formats.
 For inquiries on new modules, or to request a group session, please contact email@example.com

 RJC COP 2013 – Achieving Certification in India training slides can be downloaded here.